williamstein/qdrant-js/packages/js-client-rest/README.md

 await client.api('collections').getCollections();
 ```

+## Support

+The REST implementation relies on the native [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), which is available in Deno and Node.js (starting on v18.0.0 without experimental flag).
+The Deno implementation [supports HTTP/2](https://deno.com/blog/every-web-api-in-deno#fetch-request-response-and-headers) whereas Node.js is still lagging on the spec and provide only HTTP 1.1 support (this is due to the fact that under the hood Node.js still relies on [undici](https://github.com/nodejs/undici)).

 ## Releases

 Major and minor versions align with Qdrant's engine releases, whilst patch are reserved for fixes regarding the current minor release.
 Check out [RELEASE.md](../../RELEASE.md) for more info on release guidelines.